AICoE/elyra-aidevsecops-tutorial/README.md

 ## Create runtime to be used in Kubeflow pipeline

-Select the Runtime Tab (there are more buttons to see Runtimes in the menu tab or in the pipeline editor as well):
+1. Select the Runtime Tab

+NOTE: There are more buttons to see Runtimes in the menu tab or in the pipeline editor as well.

 <div style="text-align:center">
 <img alt="Elyra Runtime Tab" src="https://raw.githubusercontent.com/thoth-station/elyra-aidevsecops-tutorial/master/docs/images/ElyraRuntimeTab.png">
 </div>

-Start creating new Runtime:
+2. Create new Runtime

 <div style="text-align:center">
 <img alt="Create new Runtime" src="https://raw.githubusercontent.com/thoth-station/elyra-aidevsecops-tutorial/master/docs/images/CreateNewElyraRuntime.png">
 </div>

-Insert all inputs for the Runtime:
+3. Insert all inputs for the Runtime:

 <div style="text-align:center">
 <img alt="Insert inputs in Elyra Runtime" src="https://raw.githubusercontent.com/thoth-station/elyra-aidevsecops-tutorial/master/docs/images/InsertInputsElyraRuntime.png">